-Even with these substantial challenges, The California Water Quality Monitoring Council is determined to keep moving forward.
+Even with these substantial challenges, the California Water Quality Monitoring Council is determined to keep moving forward.
+The following are our internal recommendations.
 We will continue to work to build support through increased outreach to departmental and program managers within those governmental organizations specifically listed in SB 1070 as well as others involved in California's system of water quality and associated ecosystem monitoring, assessment, and reporting.
-Each workgroup will also identify those monitoring, assessment and reporting mandates of governmental agencies and non-governmental partners that can be addressed more effectively through utilization of the Monitoring Council's collaborative workgroup processes, tools, and the My Water Quality portals.
-Outreach efforts to agency managers will use this information to help build support for the program.
+Each workgroup will identify those monitoring, assessment and reporting mandates of governmental agencies and non-governmental partners that can be addressed more effectively through utilization of the Monitoring Council's collaborative workgroup processes, tools, and the My Water Quality portals.
+Outreach efforts to agency managers will use this information to help build support for the Monitoring Council's program.

 As mentioned earlier, the Monitoring Council's workgroups will each develop a business plan to identify key workgroup actions, necessary resources, and potential funding sources that would ensure workgroup sustainability.
-The Monitoring Council's Data Management Workgroup is also working with the theme-specific workgroups to develop recommendations for more effectively sharing water resources information between agencies and with other data providers and users.
+The Monitoring Council's Data Management Workgroup is also working with the themespecific workgroups to develop recommendations for more effectively sharing water resources information between agencies and with other data providers and users.
 Standardized data formats and transfer protocols need to be developed and implemented.
+A soon-to-be-released white paper resulting from the Delta Science Program's Environmental Data Summit is expected to provide the vision that will guide future efforts of the Data Management Workgroup in the areas of data access, integration, and visualization.

 The California Water Quality Monitoring Council is increasing its involvement in the activities of the National

 Water Quality Monitoring Council, which also fosters coordination but on a national level.
-Jon Marshack, Executive Director of

-California's Monitoring Council, was recently appointed to the National Water Quality Monitoring Council representing the Pacific Southwestern States of Arizona, California, Hawaii, and Nevada.
+Jon Marshack, Executive Director of California's Monitoring Council, was recently appointed to the National Water Quality Monitoring Council representing the Pacific Southwestern States of Arizona, California, Hawaii, and Nevada.
 Created in 1997, the National Water Quality Monitoring Council is a national forum for coordination of comparable and scientifically defensible methods and strategies to improve water quality monitoring, assessment and reporting.
 The National Council brings together scientists, managers, and citizens to ensure that information about the quality of our water resources is accurate, reliable, and comparable.
 The National Council is chartered as a subgroup of the Advisory Committee on Water Information (ACWI) under the Federal Advisory Committee Act.

 Since its inception seven years ago, the California's Water Quality Monitoring Council has made amazing progress, with no dedicated funding and largely through voluntary efforts.
-However, most of the workgroups predict that without support from agency and departmental management and dedicated funding, the current levels of collaboration and portal development and maintenance are not sustainable.
+As compared with other state and regional monitoring councils, California's efforts provide an outstanding example of monitoring program collaboration and improved access to information.
+However, to reach the goals set by SB 1070, there is still a large amount of work left to do.
+Most of the workgroups predict that without support from agency and departmental management and dedicated funding, the current levels of collaboration and portal development and maintenance are not sustainable.
 To be truly successful, the Monitoring Council's collaborative workgroup and portal development efforts must be blended into the normal way of doing business of numerous governmental organizations.